exlskills/devstack/README.md

 ## Exlcode IDE and REPL services

 Per current design, `exlcode.com` is the default and only IDE hosting environment for the courses.
 The link to it is embedded into the course's pages at the conversion and load time.
-The purpose of `exlcode-ide` and `exlcode-repl` services within the stack is to work with them directly vs. from the `web-client`.
+The purpose of `exlcode-ide` and `exlcode-repl` services within the stack is to work with them directly vs. from the client.
 If not needed, those services can be turned off or removed from the `.config.yml` `STACK SCOPE`

 ## Devstack Scope Configuration
 See `.config.yml` `STACK SCOPE` section